ielody/todoing/README.md

 # Remove todo
 td r 1
-td r n,n,n (to remove more tasks enter numbers seperated by a comma(1,2,3)).
+td r n,n,n (to remove more tasks enter numbers separated by a comma(1,2,3)).

 # Mark todo as done
 td d 1
-td r n,n,n (to mark more tasks enter numbers seperated by a comma(1,2,3)).
+td r n,n,n (to mark more tasks enter numbers separated by a comma(1,2,3)).
 ```

 ISC licensed.
 Enjoy!